Mark Squilla

-Mark F. Squilla is a Democratic politician and member of the City Council of Philadelphia, Pennsylvania.
+Mark F. Squilla (born October 10, 1962) is a Democratic politician and member of the City Council of Philadelphia, Pennsylvania.

+Early life and education

+Squilla was born in Whitman, Philadelphia.
+He graduated from St. John Neumann High School in 1980 and La Salle University in 1985 with a bachelors in computer science.

 Political career

 Squilla is active in Philadelphia Democratic politics, having held a variety of positions.
 In the 2004 Democratic primary, he unsuccessfully challenged incumbent State Representative William Keller for a seat in the State House.
 In 2011, he ran for City Council, seeking to succeed retiring Democrat Frank DiCicco in the First District.
 He ultimately came out on-top of a four-man Democratic primary field, and faced no opposition in the general election.

 Personal life

 Squilla's wife, Brigid, is a nurse anesthetist.
-The couple has four children.
+The couple married in 1989 and has four children.